CHT2520/using-javascript/README.md

   - If we change the links in *index.blade.php* to use the new route, the app would work without the use of JavaScript.
 - The decade links are hard-coded into the HTML.
 Really these should be dynamically generated e.g. by querying the database to get a list of all possible decades, and then dynamically generating the decade buttons in *index.blade.php*.
 - Add some error checking e.g. if there aren't any films in the database from the selected decade we should display a suitable message to the user.
+- This is a simple example, we haven't really thought about how to name routes for fetch requests, and we just added an extra method in FilmController to respond to this.
+If we had a lot of fetch requests from JavaScript, our routes file and the `FilmController` could become bloated.
+Think about how you could structure and organise the back-end to make this more maintainable.